rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 end
 ```

 If you need the old behavior (like when defining [[Abilities in Database]]), you can call `can` without any arguments and everything will be passed to the block.
-This block will also be triggered with every check no matter if only a class is passed in to the `can?` check.

 ```ruby
 can do |action, subject_class, subject|
   # ...
 end
 ```

+This block will be triggered with every check no matter if only a class is passed in to the `can?` check.

 ## Internationalization